DataRootUniversity/ds-fundamentals/snake-project/DOC.md

 - `⬅` is for left - direction_index is `3`

 By the way, you can define any other keys suitable for you.
-Here is the code of the interactor `interactor.py`:
+Here is the code of the interactor `interactor.py`.
+Just copy this code below into the file:

 ```python
 import random, time